Chamovskikh Jewellery House

 Ruble collapsed 70%.
 Competitors raised prices 200%.
 Ostrobrod froze them—destroyed margins built 30 years of customer loyalty.

-When crises hit, Global South brands don't scramble for suppliers—they own them.
+When crises hit, emerging market brands don't scramble for suppliers—they own them.
 Infrastructure ownership becomes unreplicable moat.

 Sanctions closed Europe overnight.
 Fanagoria tripled China exports in 90 days—800,000 bottles redirected in three months proves agility wins.